 Even though the woven halos and filaments open into three-dimensional structures, they are woven on an intrinsically two-dimensional weaving loom.
 Thus, we projected the filamentary structure into the 2D pattern represented by the tree on the right.
 The diagram shows halos (in four different sizes, red), intermediate points (purple), and end points (blue).
 The numbers in white circles give the lengths of filament needed between the anchor points in order for the weaving to unfold into the correct 3D structure.

-For the first incarnation of our textile installation, we focused on creating a relatively faithful representation of the simulation data.
-Aluminum stands and acrylic disks held the woven halos and filaments at the exact positions in 3D space that were prescribed by the simulations.
+We used aluminum stands and acrylic disks to hold the woven halos and filaments at the exact positions in 3D space that were prescribed by the simulations.
 Unfortunately, the orientation of the woven filaments caused many of the halos not to unfold properly.
 Furthermore, the stands and disks visually distracted from the actual textile.
 We improved upon these aspects in Phase II.

 Below are photos of the Phase I installation (some taken by David Martinez-Moreno).
 The sculpture was part of an exhibition called “The Woven Cosmos” in Savannah, GA.